Arunaru-A-Shit/Arunaru-A-Shit/README.md

 Select File, Quick Compile Code Patch

 Then highlight all the files and select Open.
-NOTE: I'm not 100% certain that highlighting all of them imports all off them.
-It might be nessiary to do it one by one

 # How to contribute
 >Implying I know how to manage a project that others can work on